 Fairlawn Mansion & Museum is a Queen Anne Victorian mansion in Superior, Wisconsin, with exquisite antiques, furniture, lush gardens, and tours.
 Superior’s Victorian home, Fairlawn Mansion, was a private residence from 1890 to 1920 and a Children’s Home for 42 years.

 With its four-story tower and widow’s watch overlooking the harbor, this magnificent Queen Anne Victorian mansion is a rare and well-known landmark in Superior.
 In the summer, typical flower varieties such as peony, rose, hydrangea, and lily adorn the vast lawns.

-Fairlawn Mansion is a historic site that hosts tours and special events regularly.
-Martin Pattison, Superior’s mayor, lumber baron, and miner, designed and constructed the mansion.
+Fairlawn Mansion is a historic site that hosts tours and special events regularly: Martin Pattison, Superior’s mayor, lumber baron, and miner, designed and constructed the mansion.
 Until 1918, he and his family stayed in the house.
 For 42 years, the Fairlawn Mansion served as a Children’s Home for over 2,000 children.
-The first floor was fully renovated in the 1990s, and visitors can take a tour of all three floors.
+The first floor was fully renovated in the 1990s, and visitors can tour all three floors.